Web Development with GoLang

 Writing Your First Web Server

-package, which provides HTTP client and server implementations.
+To create a simple web server in GoLang, you'll use the net/http package, which provides HTTP client and server implementations.
 Below is a basic example of a web server that listens on port 8080 and responds with "Hello, World!" to any incoming requests.

 package main